 - (i) Trade Creditor Claims: These Claims include pre-petition trade accounts payable.
 The balance of such Claims includes pre-petition trade accounts payable balances, less the estimated amount of 503(b)(9) Administrative Claims.
 These balances are held at various Debtor entities. - (ii) 8.25% Senior Notes: These Claims include \$211 million in outstanding unsecured bonds that mature in August 2010.
 These Claims are asserted solely against Visteon Corporation. - (iii) 7.00% Senior Notes: These Claims include \$458 million in outstanding unsecured bonds that mature in March 2014.
 These Claims are asserted solely against Visteon Corporation. - (iv) 12.25% Senior Notes: These Claims include \$217 million in outstanding unsecured bonds that mature in December 2016.
 These Claims are asserted against Visteon Corporation and various other Debtor entities. - (v) Term Loan Deficiency Claim: The Term Loan Lenders have an unsecured Claim to the extent that the value of the Collateral securing the Term Loan Facility is less than the aggregate amount of the Term Loan Claims.
-This deficiency Claim would be asserted against Visteon Corporation and each of the Debtors that guaranteed the Term Loan Facility. - (A) PBGC Unfunded Benefits Liability Claims: The Liquidation Analyses assume that upon termination of the Debtors' defined benefit pension plans, the PBGC would assert unfunded benefit liability Claims against all of the Debtors and certain of the Debtors' wholly-owned, non-Debtor subsidiaries.
-The Liquidation Analyses assume that, in asserting the PBGC Claim against non-Debtor affiliates, the PBGC will argue that these non-Debtor affiliates are members of the Debtors' "controlled group" under ERISA.

-The Liquidation Analyses assume that the PBGC would assert a \$467 million Claim against all of the Debtors, jointly and severally, in a chapter 7 liquidation.
-The estimated PBGC Claim was determined by applying the discount rate set forth in the September 30, 2009 pension plan assets projected to December 31, 2009 by Towers Perrin for determining the unfunded status of a terminated defined benefit pension plan.
+This deficiency Claim would be asserted against Visteon Corporation and each of the Debtors that guaranteed the Term Loan Facility. - (A) PBGC Unfunded Benefits Liability Claims: The Liquidation Analyses assume that upon termination of the Debtors' defined benefit pension plans in a liquidation context, the PBGC would assert unfunded benefit liability Claims against all of the Debtors and certain of the Debtors' wholly-owned, non-Debtor subsidiaries.
+The Liquidation Analyses assume that, in asserting the PBGC Claim against non-Debtor affiliates, the PBGC will argue that these non-Debtor affiliates are members of the Debtors' "controlled group" under ERISA. - The Liquidation Analyses assume that the PBGC would assert a \$510 million Claim against all of the Debtors, jointly and severally, in a chapter 7 liquidation.
+The estimated PBGC Claim was based on the Towers Perrin estimate for determining the unfunded status of a terminated defined benefit pension plan based on the December 31, 2009 plan assets, liabilities, and interest rates. - (vi) Other General Unsecured Claims: Any Claim, other than Administrative Claims, DIP Facility Claims, ABL Claims, the Term Loan Facility Claim, the 12.25%